Capture of Regina Trench: 8 October

 The 1st Canadian Division attacked on 8 October at 4:50 a.m. in cold rain.
 The 1st Brigade on the right with two battalions, took the front trench of the Le Sars line from Dyke Road to 400 yd beyond the Quadrilateral, then repulsed a counter-attack with artillery-fire.
-As the Canadians reorganized before resuming the attack on the Quadrilateral, a heavy German bombardment fell in the area and a counter-attack began from two directions.
+As the Canadians reorganised before resuming the attack on the Quadrilateral, a heavy German bombardment fell in the area and a counter-attack began from two directions.
 After hours of costly fighting, the Canadians withdrew to their jumping-off trenches when they ran out of bombs.
 The Canadians had suffered 770 casualties out of 1,100 men and taken 240 prisoners.
 After dark, a trench was dug on the right to link with the 23rd Division.
 The right-hand battalion of the 3rd Canadian Brigade was delayed by uncut wire but forced its way through and took part of Regina Trench on its right flank.
 The left-hand battalion was stopped in front of the trench with many casualties and the brigade withdrew at nightfall.
 A few troops of the right-flank battalion of the 9th Canadian Brigade, 3rd Canadian Division got into Regina Trench through some German sally ports but was overwhelmed.
 The battalion on the left flank, reached Regina Trench at the junction with Courcelette Trench but was then forced back.
 Part of the 7th Canadian Brigade reached Regina Trench, began to bomb westwards and also worked up the West Miraumont road but was eventually forced back by German counter-attacks.
 The left hand battalion was obstructed by new German barbed wire covered by machine-guns and was not able to advance up Kenora Trench.
 Relief of the Canadian Corps began on 10 October.